hmcts/sscs-docker/README.md

 ### 1. Configure Oauth2 Client of CCD Gateway on SIDAM

+***Note*** There is a Selenium script in the ***tools*** folder which can be run on a Selenium client such as [Qualys Browser Recorder](https://chrome.google.com/webstore/detail/qualys-browser-recorder/abnnemjpaacaimkkepphpkaiomnafldi).
+Using that script will perform all the actions in this section.
+We hope to automate automate this via the command line in a future update.

 Login to the IDAM web admin at [http://localhost:8082/login](http://localhost:8082/login) with the following credentials:

     Username: idamOwner@hmcts.net